Sharon Tate's wedding dress sells at auction for $56,000

 Tate was heavily pregnant and due to give birth to her first child with Polanski when she was killed at the age of 26.

+Her wedding dress was sold by Julien's Auctions in Los Angeles Saturday along with other pieces of memorabilia from her estate.

-Next summer will mark the 50th anniversary of her death, and the auction is part of a growing wave of interest in her story.
+Next summer will mark the 50th anniversary of Tate's death, and this auction is part of a growing wave of interest in her story.

+"The property from the Estate of Sharon Tate has been the most requested auction catalog in all of Julien's Auctions' history.

+"Her wedding dress was one of the most desired items of interest during this weekend's auction given her storybook romance and marriage to Roman Polanski," Darren Julien, President and Chief Executive Officer of Julien's Auctions, told CNN.

-The story of her death will be told in upcoming Quentin Tarantino movie "Once Upon a Time in Hollywood."
+The story of Tate's death will be told in upcoming Quentin Tarantino movie "Once Upon a Time in Hollywood."

 Australian actor Margot Robbie will play Tate, alongside Leonardo DiCaprio, Brad Pitt and Lena Dunham, with the film scheduled for release in July 2019.